🔺 What to do when markets are at an all-time high? Find smart bargains, like these.See Undervalued Stocks

 PERSONNEL PICKS

-JPMorgan Chase (NYSE:JPM) CEO Jamie Dimon and billionaire hedge fund manager John Paulson were seen as possible new entrants to his administration, while former Trump officials Robert O'Brien and Mike Pompeo could return to office.
-However, a source said on Wednesday that Dimon would remain at the bank and had no plans to join Trump's administration.
+Billionaire hedge fund manager John Paulson and investor Scott Bessent were seen as possible cabinet officers in his administration, while former Trump officials Robert O'Brien and Mike Pompeo could return to office.

-On trade, Trump is expected to revive policies he favoured during his first term, notably tariffs that he has called the "most beautiful word."
+On trade, Trump is expected to revive policies he favored during his first term, notably tariffs that he has called the "most beautiful word."

 Ukrainian President Volodymyr Zelenskiy was among world leaders congratulating Trump.
-But Trump has been critical of Biden's assistance for Ukraine in its war with Russia.
-He has said he could end the war in 24 hours but has not offered a detailed plan.
+But Trump has been critical of U.S. assistance for Ukraine in its war with Russia.
+He has said he could end the war in 24 hours but has not said how.

 The White House plans to rush billions of dollars in security assistance to Ukraine before Biden leaves office in January, sources said on Wednesday, hoping to shore up the government in Kyiv before Trump takes over.